maxlath/wikibase-edit/docs/how_to.md

     P1775: [ 'Q3576110', 'Q12206942' ],
     // Or a single value
     P2002: 'bulgroz',
-    // Or as an array of deep objects to pass qualifiers
+    // Or as an array of deep objects to pass qualifiers and references
     P369: [
       { value: 'Q5111731', qualifiers: { P1545: '17', P1416: ['Q13406268'] }},
       { value: 'Q2622002', qualifiers: { P580: '1789-08-04' } }